(This is Part 2 of a post series. Read Part 1 here)

 Here’s the thing: You might have suspected that option 2 is the better option… but you’ve probably underestimated how much better it is.

-Here’s a chart showing the difference in result between the two options:
+Here’s a chart showing the outcome difference between the two options:

 Short-sighted traders focus on the blue line (Option 1) since they get to make more money at first.